 Before you can take any action, you need to understand how serious your spouse is about separating and that means talking.
 Although it will be hard—especially if you didn’t see the problems in your marriage—you should be as calm and civil as possible during this conversation.
 You want answers and playing the blame game or yelling won’t encourage your spouse to open up.

-Find out has he already made plans to move out—even just to a hotel until he rents a place—or is he thinking about a separation in a few months?
+Find out has he already made plans to move out—even just to a hotel until he rents a place—or is he thinking about separation in a few months?
 Ask how long she’s been feeling this way and try to determine if there are changes that could be made to fix the issues.
 It’s also important to figure out if your spouse is willing to work on what’s gone wrong between the two of you.
-It could be that he or she has lost the willingness to try anymore.
-If your spouse isn’t willing to help save your marriage, you may have to accept a separation.
+It could be that he or she has lost the will to try anymore.
+If your spouse isn’t willing to help save your marriage, you may have to accept separation.

 When Separation Is the Only Option